nanodva/piavpn/README.md

 Installation:
 ==========
 copy the repository to your disk:

-	$ git clone https://this.repo.url.git destination_dir
+`$ git clone https://this.repo.url.git destination_dir`

 install, or not:

-	$ sudo make install
+`$ sudo make install`

 uninstall:

-	$ sudo make uninstall
+`$ sudo make uninstall`

 Usage:
 ==========
 to open a VPN tunnel to pia:

-	$ piavpn
+`$ piavpn`

 Security and Privacy:
 ==========
 Do mind:
 - credentials are store in clear, in /etc/piavpn/credentials.d/\
-	this should change in the future
+	This should change in the future.
-- This program does not manage DNS.\
-	DNS leaks may occurs.
-Your ISP may see your navigation.\
+- This program does not manage DNS, DNS leaks may occurs.\
-	please check that here:\
+	Please check that here:\
 			https://ipleak.net \
 			https://dnsleaktest.com \
-	to prevent this, you could install dnsmasq, and use PIA DomainNameServer.\
+	To prevent this, you could install dnsmasq, and use PIA DomainNameServer.\
-	See DnsMasq Section below
+	See Dnsmasq Section below

 Using Dnsmasq: